 Graduates are eligible to apply and to write for the National Council Licensing Examination (NCLEX-PN).

-17-87-312.
-Criminal background checks.
+ACA § 17-87-312 Criminal background checks. and ACA § 17-3-102 licensing restrictions based on criminal records.

 (a)

 - (1) Each first-time applicant for a license issued by the Arkansas State Board of Nursing shall apply to the Identification Bureau of the Division of Arkansas State Police for a state and national criminal background check, to be conducted by the Federal Bureau of Investigation. - (2) At the time a person applies to an Arkansas nursing educational program, the program shall notify the applicant in writing of the provisions and requirements of this section. - (b) The check shall conform to the applicable federal standards and shall include the taking of fingerprints. - (c) The applicant shall sign a release of information to the board and shall be responsible to the Division of Arkansas State Police for the payment of any fee associated with the criminal background check. - (d) Upon completion of the criminal background check, the Identification Bureau of the Division of Arkansas State Police shall forward to the board all releasable information obtained concerning the applicant. - (e) For purposes of this section, the board shall follow the licensing restrictions based on criminal records under § 17-3-102.